butcherless/dependency-analyzer/poc-stream-based.md

 - parse the text line
 - case ok:
-  - create a Dependency object `LocalDependency(g,a,v)`
+    - create a Dependency object `MavenDependency(g,a,v)`
+    - retrieve remote dependency group and artifact
+    - check if remote dependency is newer than project dependency
 - case ko:
     - create an InvalidDependency object `InvalidDependency(line,parse-error)`
     - log the invalid dependency

 ## Links